harisongsouza/MySite/_posts/2022-09-14-what-i-learned-working-on-the-software-engineering-team-at-brazils-first-unicorn-startup.md

 ---
 layout: post
-title: What I Learned Teaching 20 High School Girls How to Code
+title: What I Learned Working On The Software Engineering Team At Brazil's First Billion-Dollar Startup.
 description: This summer I taught 20 high school girls how to program in Python, starting from scratch.
 Here's what I learned!
 summary: Here's what I learned teaching 20 girls how to code.
 tags: learntocode